ZackRogers/leaflet-challenge/README.md

 ## Background

+In this project, a dashboard has to to be created in order to visualize the earthquakes occurring globally using a live API feed provided by the USGS(United States Geological Survey).

+The data is sourced from U.S. Geological Survey (USGS) site, the USGS provides earthquake data in different formats, updated every 5 minutes.
+On the USGS GeoJSON Feed page and when we click on 'All Earthquakes from the Past 7 Days', it gives a JSON representation of that data.

+The following steps are taken in order to create the visualization:

+Imported & Visualized the Data.

+Created a map using Leaflet that plots the earthquakes from data set based on their longitude and latitude.

+Data markers reflect the magnitude of the earthquake in their size and color.
+Earthquakes with higher magnitudes appear larger and darker in color.

+Included popups that provide additional information about the earthquake when a marker is clicked.

+Created a legend that will provide context for the map data.

 ![1-Logo](Images/1-Logo.png)

 Welcome to the United States Geological Survey, or USGS for short!
 The USGS is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment; and the impacts of climate and land-use change.
 Their scientists develop new methods and tools to supply timely, relevant, and useful information about the Earth and its processes.
 As a new hire, you will be helping them out with an exciting new project!